arthur-hagopian/CP2K_Theory/README.md

-# CP2K Theory: From Molecules to Electrochemical Interfaces
+# CP2K Theory: From Molecules to Interfaces

 This repository is a **guided walkthrough of the theory, numerical choices, and input structure of CP2K**, with a **direct focus on electronic properties** relevant for **water, metallic systems, and metal–water interfaces**.